 To calculate whether required amounts of time were provided for children, it is best to wear a digital watch or use the digital clock on your tablet.
-Even though required times are a minimum, because of possible timing error, we allow a 2-minute exception for group times and gross motor times because it is so difficult to track time to the second for these longer periods of time.
-However, no more than 2 minutes can be found to be lacking or exceeded to meet time requirements.
+Even though required times are a minimum, because of possible timing error, we allow a 2-minute exception because it is so difficult to track time to the second for these longer periods of time.
+However, no more than 2 minutes can be found to be lacking to meet time requirements.